RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/Example_Software_Projects/README.md

 # SoftConsole Example Workspace
-This folder contains a SoftConsole example workspace containing various RISC-V example software projects.
+This folder contains the TickTackToe SoftConsole workspace.

 ### Using this Workspace in SoftConsole
 You must first clone or download the entire SoftConsole GitHub repository.
 The easiest approach is to click the green "Clone or download" button on this [page](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole) then click "Download ZIP".